pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-nsc/README.md

-# Pokemon Blue No Save corruption
+# Pokemon Blue Any% No Save corruption
 **CLEAR SAVE DATA FOR EACH ATTEMPT OR YOUR RUN IS INVALID**

 Based on davidpoko's guide, which was based on krazyd4n's guide.